opensky/LdapBundle/README.md

  * `userDnTemplate` is an `sprintf()` template string used to check the existence of a user entry in LDAP.
 This template should contain "%s", which will be replaced with the username.
+ * `userFilter` is a filter to search for user records in LDAP.
+It is used in combination with `userBaseDn` when searching for a list of all usernames.
+ * `userBaseDn` is the base DN when searching LDAP users.
+ * `userAttribute` should be a single attribute name from the user entry, which corresponds to the username.
  * `roleFilterTemplate` is also an `sprintf()` template, but is used when searching LDAP groups containing a given user.  "%s" will also be replaced with the username.
  * `roleBaseDn` is the base DN when searching LDAP groups.